 FORGOTTEN MOTOCROSS TECH: THE INVENTOR THAT FOOLED THE USGP TECH INSPECTORS

 With the rear rotor on the countershaft sprocket, unsprung weight was reduced on the rear wheel.
-Note that the rear brake pedal pivoted at the front of the frame.
-Aimed backwards it could not bend in a berm.
+Note that the rear brake pedal pivoted at the front of this ATK 406 frame.
+The pedal was aimed backwards so it could not bend in a berm or crash.

 Motocross history is filled with examples of creative ideas that were heralded as groundbreaking, but, because of the rapid rate of change in development, sank into the swamp of forgotten technology.
 Although some are best left abandoned, others were truly innovative (if not ultimately successful).
 MXA loves to reveal motocross’ tech trivia.
 Do you remember this idea?
 ATK’s countershaft rear disc brake?